 \section{Introduction}

-Often a statistical approach is used to characterise the large-scale structure of the galaxy distribution.
-Then we assume that the distribution of galaxies is a realisation of a point process (see e.g.\,\citealt{neyman:statistical,peebles:lss}).
+Statistical approaches are often used to characterise the large-scale structure of the galaxy distribution, wherein it is assumed that the distribution of galaxies is a realisation of a point process (see e.g.\,\citealt{neyman:statistical}; \citealt{peebles:lss}).
 Observations give us the positions of galaxies in space.
-From this set of points we estimate the moments of the point process, specifically the two-point correlation function $\xi(r)$ or the two-point density
+From this set of points, we estimate the moments of the point process, specifically the two-point correlation function $\xi(r)$ or the two-point density

 the probability of finding two galaxies at $\bfx$ and $\bfy$, where $\varrho$ is the number density.
-In a homogeneous and isotropic point process $\xi(r)$ only depends on the separation $r=|\bfx-\bfy|$.
-To determine $\xi(r)$ from a galaxy catalogue within a finite domain $\CW\subset\bbR^3$ we use estimators.
-In cosmology mostly estimators based on random point sets are used.
-They rely on the data-data $\DD$, data-random $\DR$, and random-random $\RR$ pair-counts (see below for the definition).
+In a homogeneous and isotropic point process, $\xi(r)$ only depends on the separation $r=|\bfx-\bfy|$.
+To determine $\xi(r)$ from a galaxy catalogue within a finite domain $\CW\subset\bbR^3$, we use estimators.
+In cosmology, estimators based on random point sets are most commonly used.
+These rely on the data--data $\DD$, data--random $\DR$, and random--random $\RR$ pair-counts (see below for the definition).